Pearson correlation analysis examines the relationship between two variables. For example, is there a correlation between a person's age and salary?

 If this is not given, the calculated test statistic t or the p-value cannot be interpreted reliably.
 If the assumptions are not met, Spearman's rank correlation can be used.

 If you like, you can of course calculate a correlation analysis online with DATAtab.
-To do this, simply copy your data into this table in the statistics calculator and click on either the Hypotheses or Correlation tab.
+To do this, simply copy your data into this table in the statistics calculator and click on either the Hypothesis tests or Correlation tab.

 If you now look at two metric variables, a Pearson correlation will be calculated automatically.
 If you don't know exactly how to interpret the results, you can also just click on Summary in words!